-The 2 tests will be take-home tests.
-You will have 4 days to work on them.
-There are pre-test activities that are integral part of the final grade of each of the take-home tests.
-The pre-test activities are the homework assignments, which will count as 10 points of the corresponding test.
+The 3 tests will be take-home tests.
+You will have 5 days to work on them.

+There are pre-test activities that you should consider getting involved with.
+If you decide to work on them, they will be an integral part of the final grade of each of the take-home tests.
+The pre-test activities are just the homework assignments.
+These HWs will be worked in groups, the same group for the semester-long course project.
+It is up to the whole group to work on these pre-test activities or not.
+If as a group you decide to work on them, the HW will count as 10 points of the corresponding test.
 The other 90 points will come from solving the actual problems of the test.
-Note that failure to turn in the HW assignments ON TIME will affect the grade of the corresponding test (see schedule).
-The homework assignments will be worked in groups, the same group for the semester-long course project.
+It is important to note that failure to turn in the HW assignments ON TIME will affect the grade of the corresponding test (see schedule).
+By the way, as a group, for every test, you can change your mind on whether your group decides to work or not on the pre-test activities.

-This class will require you to work many problems in order to fully grasp the material.
-I will assign several problems every week from each section of each chapter as homework assignments for you to work on.
+Regardless of whether your group decides to work or not on the pre-test activities, it is important you realize that this class will require you to work many problems in order to fully grasp the material.
+I assign several problems every week from each section of each chapter as homework assignments for you to work on.
 The solutions will be supplied after you turn them in.
 These problem assignments are to be turned in on the specified date (see schedule) before midnight.
 You should work on them (and even more) because the lectures and examples done in class will not fully prepare you for the exams.

 As far as grading the 90 points of each test, 10 points will come following the attached rubric to measure whether you follow the basis of the technical writing structure when posting the solution of ALL the problems.
-The other 80 points will come from the actual procedure but I also take into consideration the final result.
+The other 80 points will come from the actual procedure, but I also take into consideration the final result.
 Let us take an example.
 One test might have 2 problems to solve; each problem is worth 80/2(=40) points.
 Now, each problem is graded based on successfully achieved steps (procedure).
 I divide the problem into different steps you should accomplish to successfully solve the problem.
 A problem might be divided in 5 different steps and I include a "6th step" to include for correct numerical results.
 If you solve correctly the whole problem, you have a fraction of 6/6 of the 80/2 points of the problem.
-This is, 40 points, (6/6)\(80/2)=40.
+This is, 40 points, (6/6)(80/2)=40.